openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 In this map, different layers of the computation will be displayed:

 -   the forest mask (in green)
--   the delta-rNBR (in red, where there are disturbances)
+-   the Delta-rNBR (in red, where there are disturbances)
 -   the AOI (in light blue)

 .. note::